medly/configs/packages/jest-config-react/README.md

 ## What is Jest?

-Jest is an open-source testing framework built on JavaScript, designed majorly to work with React and React Native based web applications.
-It stands out by virtue of its simplicity, which makes it an ideal tool to test JavaScript Library Projects.
+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more.

 ## About

-Jest rules are recommended to provide more configuration power to your react based web applications.
+Recommended Jest rules to provide more configuration power to your react based web applications.

 > Shared [Jest config](https://jestjs.io/docs/configuration)

 ## Install

-With Yarn:
 ```shell
 yarn add -D @medly/jest-config-react
 ```